KangJunXin0528/Linearised-Tung/README.md

 ## How To Install

-If you don't care about the source codes,
+If you don't care about the source code,

 1. find "Releases" at the repository (normally at the right) and click it.